unboundsecurity/Unbound-NextGen-vHSM-Interactive-Demo/README.md

 1. Check that Docker is running.

     You can check if Docker is running with the command `docker info`.
 If it returns an error, then it is not running.
 Otherwise, it returns status information about the Docker installation.
-1. Open a terminal and navigate to the `ukc-docker` folder.
+1. Open a terminal and navigate to the `docker` folder.
 1. Run this command to log into Docker:
     ```bash
 	docker login